 When the Embedded Erase algorithm is complete, the device returns to reading array data and addresses are no longer latched.
-The system can determine the status of the erase operation by using DQ7, DQ6, or RY/BY#.
+The system can determine the status of the erase operation by using DQ7 or DQ6.
 Refer to "Write Operation Status" for information on these status bits.

-Figure 3 illustrates the algorithm for the erase operation.
+Figure 2 illustrates the algorithm for the erase operation.
 Refer to the Erase/Program Operations tables in the "AC Characteristics" section for parameters, and to the Sector Erase Operations Timing diagram for timing waveforms.